Anti-Discriminatory Practice in Youth Work

 Prior knowledge that will help with this topic

-• Some experience of working or volunteering with young people is beneficial, as the qualification requires reflection on real interactions.
+• Some experience of working or volunteering with young people (though not mandatory, it is beneficial).

 Key Terminology